timovanopstal/nutils-by-example/presentation.md

 About Nutils
 ============

-[Nutils] is a python based finite element package.
+[Nutils] is a Python-based finite element package.
 Nutils does not come with a GUI.
-You have to write a python script yourself.
+You have to write a Python script yourself.
 Nutils provides a set of tools help you implement a weak formulation quite easily.

-Some basic understanding of python is useful.
-If you are unfamiliar with python you might want to browser through a [tutorial][Python tutorial].
+Some basic understanding of Python is useful.
+If you are unfamiliar with Python you might want to browse through a [tutorial][Python tutorial].

 [Nutils]: http://www.nutils.org/
 [Python tutorial]: https://docs.python.org/3/tutorial/index.html